 This led to changes in clinical guidance, which are now sparing patients the inconvenience of unnecessary hospital appointments and reducing the rate of side-effects.

-As a UK charity, our life-saving research relies on the generosity of individuals and organisations to further our work.
+As a UK charity, our life-saving research relies on the generosity of individuals and organisations.
 Our supporters help us make a difference to the lives of cancer patients and their families everywhere.